 Yes, we provide a "Universal" Weatherproof Phone Mount that attaches securely to your handlebars.
 It can be "angled" to suit your preferred view and has a plastic window so you can take photos along the way if you wish.

 The holder is suitable for all standard size phones up to the dimensions of a Galaxy S7 or iPhone 7.
 If you have a "plus" size phone, you will need to bring your own holder with you.

 We have marked places/sights of significant historical or cultural interest along the route and these are embedded in the route map as "POIs" or "Points of Interest".
 You just need to click on the little information icon on the map (this is the same whether you are viewing through the website or the app).

-We have given additional audio "cues" to tell you about the POIs if they are off-route, so you can choose to detour to them if you wish.
+We have given additional audio "cues" to tell you about POIs if they are off-route, should you choose to take a detour and visit them.

 Where possible, we have also embedded a link to the relevant website so that you can find out more and can pre-plan things like visits to museums, which might have limited opening hours or need to be booked in advance.

 We identify in the route description for each day where there are particularly nice places to stop for a lunch or refreshments.

 With your phone mounted on your handlebars we have found that most of our customers have had no difficulty hearing the audio cues and if you should miss one, it is very simple to review the cues to clarify what the instruction was.
 If you want absolute certainty that you won't miss a cue however, or, if you have hearing difficulties, you might want to consider bringing a Bluetooth earpiece with you.
 However, for safety reasons, we would not recommend you riding with speakers in both ears.